zinzloun/Infosec-Scripts-Stories/pivoting/README.md

 # Tools
 1. nmap compiled with limited features.
 All the glory goes to: https://github.com/andrew-d/static-binaries/tree/master/binaries/windows/x86
-- I was able to use only connected scan -sT and I need to provide the --unprivileged options, e.g. nmap -sT -n -PN -p- -v --unprivileged <target>
+- I was able to use only connected scan -sT and I need to provide the --unprivileged options<br>nmap -sT -n -PN -p- -v --unprivileged <target>
-2. arp_scan, again thanx to: https://github.com/QbsuranAlang/arp-scan-windows-
+2. arp_scan, again thanx to: https://github.com/QbsuranAlang/arp-scan-windows-<br>
   - arp-scan.exe -t <subnet>
 3. port_scan.py, a simple Python port scan on ports 1-1000, you must pass an IP as argument